mikenguyen13/data_analysis/_book/12-data.md

 -   The three approaches are **almost** equivalent.

+    -   [Demean Approach] is mathematically equivalent to [Dummy Approach]

+    -   If you have only 1 period, all 3 are the same.

 -   Since fixed effect is a within estimator, only **status changes** can contribute to $\beta$ variation.

     -   Hence, with a small number of changes then the standard error for $\beta$ will explode